Izu Peninsula・Hakone – Luxury Onsen Ryokan Guide

 Q6.
 No Japanese — any problem?

-No. Most luxury ryokans use basic English.
+Generally no. Most luxury ryokans provide basic English support.

 Q7.
-Distance between Atami, Shuzenji, Hakone?
+Distance between Atami, Shuzenji, and Hakone?

-Shuzenji → Hakone: ~1 hr
+Shuzenji → Hakone: approximately 1 hour.

 Q8.
-Good for a 2-person trip?
+Good for a two-person trip?

 Q9.
 Best 5-day route?